mezzio/mezzio/docs/book/v2/features/middleware-types.md

 ## Double-pass middleware

-Expressive 1.X was based on Stratigility 1.X, which allowed middleware with the following signature:
+Mezzio 1.X was based on Stratigility 1.X, which allowed middleware with the following signature:

 ```php